peppolautoriteit-nl/PeppolBIS_NL_Rules/documents/PeppolBIS_NL_rules.md

 | *Context* | doc:Invoice/cac:InvoiceLine/cac:OrderLineReference/cbc:LineID |
 | *Test* | exists(/*/cac:OrderReference/cbc:ID) |
 | *Remarks* | There is no check on supplier country in the context or test yet |

-## 6 Validation of the additional rules

-Until the additional country-specific rules are added to Peppol BIS 3, documents can be validated on https://peppol-test.nl/validate by using one of two temporary CustomizationIDs:

-`urn:cen.eu:en16931:2017#compliant#urn:fdc:peppol.eu:2017:poacc:billing:3.0#draft_nl_error`

-By using this CustomizationID the NL rules will generate an error.
-This would simulate the situation where the NL rules are in production.

-`urn:cen.eu:en16931:2017#compliant#urn:fdc:peppol.eu:2017:poacc:billing:3.0#draft_nl_warning`

-By using this CustomizationID the NL rules will generate only a warning.
-This could be useful for service providers that want to embed automated checks in their production systems to see how many of their current production Peppol BIS 3 Invoices/CreditNotes are compliant with these rules without stopping the workflows.

-On [https://peppol-test.nl/validate](https://peppol-test.nl/validate) these document types can be found in the dropdown list as:

-* “Draft country-specific NL PEPPOL BIS 3 (errors)”

-* “Draft country-specific NL PEPPOL BIS 3 (warnings)”

-## 7 Schematron validation for UBL

-The schematron validation snippet for these rules can be found here: https://github.com/peppolautoriteit-nl/PeppolBIS_NL_Rules_Draft